-We have made an exceptional adjustment to reduce the Council's NRR by \$10.3 million over the next three years to address these underspends.
+We have therefore maintained our draft decision to make an exceptional adjustment to reduce the Council's NRR by \$10.3 million over the next three years to address these underspends.
 We consider it appropriate to address these underspends via a reduction to NRR rather than reducing the future value of its RAB, as proposed by the Council.
-Our draft decision:
+Our decision: